| Caranthir had identified forty

 been.
 She sat sullenly throughout the entire interview, answering

-Fingolfin's questions with monosyllables and then, when he finally
+Fingolfin's questions with monosyllables, and thenwhen he

-a further word.
+room without a further word.

 "That," said Fingolfin, "is a very disturbed young